The Propositional Logic of Team Properties

-By thinking of the $\taut$ rule as provability in an \emph{inner logic} we can generalise the construction of the labelled natural deduction system into a proof-theoretic teamification, or combination of two logics, an inner and an outer logic.
-Of such constructions LT represents the special case for which both are classical propositional logic.
-This opens the door for a purely proof-theoretic approach to team logics, and more general relatives, and we see this as an interesting future research topic.
-In particular this indicates the possibility for similar constructions in a first-order setting that could give new general insight into first-order team logics, which is an active field of study with many applications.
+By interpreting the $\taut$ rule as expressing provability in an inner logic, we can generalise the construction of the labelled natural deduction system into a proof-theoretic method for assigning team-based semantics to a logic.
+This perspective can be understood as combining two layers: an inner logic and an outer logic.
+The logic LTP then arises as a special case in which both layers are instances of classical propositional logic.
+This opens the door to a purely proof-theoretic approach to team logics and their broader analogues, which we see as a promising direction for future research.
+Notably, it suggests the potential for analogous constructions in a first-order setting that could give new general insight into first-order team logics, which is an active field of study with many applications.

-\section{Funding}
+\subsection{Funding}

 This paper was written as part of the project: \textit{Foundations for team semantics: Meaning in an enriched framework}, a research project supported by grant 2022-01685 of the Swedish Research Council, Vetenskapsrådet.